ace-dent/8x8.me/docs/STYLE_GUIDE.md

 Layout (offset / gutters, etc.): Try to leave right column and bottom row empty.
 Data and helps tiling.
 Scale - items should be scaled fairly consistently.
 Exceptions for large objects (Tree, House) that break the general scale to fit the pixel grid.

+Tile offset shouldn't matter for a large repeating pattern, but patterns may be useful for background graphics which are discontinuous.
+So we should design thinking of what is shown at the edge; how a single tile will look; how breaks in tiling will look.

 ### File formats

 ## Naming